-Being married to a pilot also made things difficult; their flight schedules can be unpredictable so you cannot make many weekend plans.
+Being married to a pilot also made things difficult; their flight schedules can be unpredictable, so you cannot make any weekend plans.

 A lot of my time was spent with other mums as their husbands also had long hours.
 The fact he didn’t enjoy his job also made it difficult, I felt it took a full year of living there to properly assimilate.

-After this time we did apply for temporary residency, which brings benefits and some rebates with it for schooling, access to government health care.
-You can apply almost immediately to have temporary residency, then once you have held your temporary residency for seven years you can then apply for permanent residency which has significant financial benefits.
+After this time, we did apply for temporary residency, which brings benefits and some rebates with it for schooling, and access to government health care.
+You can apply almost immediately to have temporary residency, then once you have held your temporary residency for seven years, you can then apply for permanent residency which has significant financial benefits.

 OG: Did you work during your time in Macau?
 What was a usual day?

-We were a 45-minute ferry ride away from Hong Kong where there were far more shopping and entertainment options but you wouldn’t do it on a daily basis, you still also have immigration to attend with then travel to and from your house at either end.
-On the plus side, China’s border was a walk away, which made for some fun day trip for those bargain fake items that China is well known for.
+We were a 45-minute ferry ride away from Hong Kong where there were far more shopping and entertainment options, but you wouldn’t do it on a daily basis, you still also have immigration to attend with then travel to and from your house at either end.
+On the plus side, China’s border was a walk away, which made for a fun day trip for those fake bargain items that China is well known for.